 Nothing is lost and the player, rather than recriminating or discovering himself, needs to redouble his effort.
 This forces the participant to go deeper into a prior, innocent, and childlike form of processing.
 It allows a glimpse behind the veil, a playful, curious and questioning take on the construct that is life.
 It tempts them to engage in a unique plot where the specific rules are subtly shifting, and the takeaway is all theirs to own.

 We have a modern world of distractions at our fingertips and so it is harder to believe in the beauty that the boring reality proposes.
-I sincerely want to influence society's perception and make them have a greater belief in themselves and conduct them to do many crazy things with their life and the world.
-I don't want to do wallpaper.
-It is urgent to adequately express my philosophical thoughts about existential questions.
 As David (cyborg released in 2090) in the movie Prometheus:

 David: Why do you think your people made me?